An awesome personal brand statement example jumps right out at you.

 - Make your self–impression = other’s impression.
 If you have trouble brainstorming personal skills, ask close friends or co-workers what they think your strengths are.
 Even after you’ve decided on a statement, it is a good idea to check with a friend to make sure that your idea of yourself matches what others think of you.

 - Market yourself.
 I cannot emphasize this fact enough, when looking for a job you have to be willing to be your own advocate.
 A personal brand statement will not help you much if you are not telling people what it is.
+While some might think this feels too forward, the best examples of personal brand statements do this well.
 Have a personal website, or at the very least use social networking sites like facebook, twitter, LinkedIn, etc to reach potential employers and use your professional statement.
 Make sure to keep it consistent across platforms, however, because using the same sentence every time will help others remember it and associate it with you.
 Having a short brand statement means that you will be able to market yourself quickly whenever a chance for networking arises (on the subway, for instance).

 - Be flexible.
 Even though it’s time consuming, your personal branding statement should be revised at least once a year to reflect changes and advancements in your professional career.
 In order to be effective, it needs to stay current.